Bengal: Complaints of physical attack, political intimidation flood 'Peace Room' | Law-Order

 - India

-The complaints include the one made by BJP MP from Darjeeling Raju Bista, who alleged a threat to his life, he said.
+The complaints include the one made by BJP MP from Darjeeling Raju Bista, who alleged a threat to his life, the official said on Sunday.

 ''The governor instantly took up Bista's case with the state election commissioner and the chief secretary.
 The SEC informed that the DM of Darjeeling has been instructed to take immediate action,'' the official said.